 Do You Have Enough Room for a Pool?

 "You want your pool to co-exist in peace with your whole yard," says Chris Polito, co-owner, Pool Environments.
 "We take in the landscape, hardscape and waterscape so that they all work in harmony."
 For example, in a big yard, he might place the pool further back in the yard but not so far back that it's disconnected from the rest of the outdoor living space.
 "You want it to be pleasant to look at because you look at it more than you swim in it," says Polito.
 "You don’t want a pool that’s an eyesore."

 Depending on where you live, you might want to locate your pool where it gets either full sun all day or where it will get some shade so it's not so hot you avoid using it.
 A landscape professional can help with this.

 The size of your pool depends on many factors.
 If you entertain crowds, you'll want a large pool that works with the size of your house.
-If you like to play pool games like volleyball or water basketball, you’ll want a shallow pool that is about 15 feet wide and 32 feet long, according to Polito.
-If you want to swim laps, then a narrow pool of about 10 to 15 feet wide and again, 32 feet or longer should work.
+If you like to play pool games like volleyball or water basketball, you’ll want a shallow pool that is about 15' wide and 32' long, according to Polito.
+If you want to swim laps, then a narrow pool of about 10' to 15' wide and again, 32' or longer should work.
 For simply cooling off, a freeform kidney-shaped pool that has both a shallow and deep end is generally enough.
-Above-ground pools typically range in size from eight feet across to 30 feet across or more depending on the shape.
+Above-ground pools typically range in size from 8' across to 30' across or more depending on the shape.

-Most above-ground pools measure 48 inches to 52 inches deep, which is suitable for kids and adults alike.
-For in-ground pools, the trend is moving toward shallower pools of between 3 1/2 feet deep to 6 feet deep instead of a shallow end and a deep end.
+Most above-ground pools measure 48" to 52" deep, which is suitable for kids and adults alike.
+For in-ground pools, the trend is moving toward shallower pools of between 3-1/2' deep to 6' deep instead of a shallow end and a deep end.
 "Most new pools do not have a typical deep end as they eat up usable space," says Tom Mortland, pool division manager, Liquidscapes.